norvig/paip-lisp/docs/chapter19.md

 The numbers "0" to "9" translate to themselves.
 Note that both lexical rules like "`CONJ ->` and" and nonlexical rules like "`NP -> (N P N)`" can have functions as their semantic translations; in the first case, the function will just be returned as the semantic translation, whereas in the second case the function will be applied to the list of constituents.

-Only minor changes are needed to pa rse to support this kind of semantic processing.
+Only minor changes are needed to `parse` to support this kind of semantic processing.
-As we see in the following, we add a sem argument to extend - parse and arrange to pass the semantic components around properly.
+As we see in the following, we add a `sem` argument to `extend-parse` and arrange to pass the semantic components around properly.
 When we have gathered all the right-hand-side components, we actually do the function application.
-All changes are marked with ***.
+All changes are marked with `***`.
 We adopt the convention that the semantic value `nil` indicates failure, and we discard all such parses.

 ```lisp